 Stakeholder engagement is secured by the Constitution of the Republic of Türkiye.
 The Constitution contains provisions that ensure that people can freely express their views.
 Article 25 of the Turkish Constitution is the article "Freedom of Thought and Opinion".
 According to this article, nobody can be forced to express their thoughts and convictions for whatever reason and purpose; cannot be condemned or accused because of their thoughts and convictions.
 As emphasized by the "Freedom to Explain and Spread Thought (Article 26 of the Constitution of the Republic of Türkiye)"; everyone has the right to express and disseminate their thoughts and opinions individually or collectively by word, text, picture, or other means.
-This article also covers the freedom to receive or impart information or ideas without the intervention of the Republic of Türkiye).
+This article also covers the freedom to receive or impart information or ideas without the intervention of the official authorities.
+At the same time, everyone has the "Right to Petition" (Article 74 of the Constitution of the Republic of Türkiye).
 Accordingly, the principle of reciprocity citizens and foreigners residing in Türkiye on the condition that observance, on their own or with the wishes and complaints of public authorities and Türkiye has the right to appeal in writing to the National Assembly.

-The Presidency's Communication Center (CIMER) is an official government tool used to receive requests, complaints, and applications from the public.
-The communication channels of CIMER are as follows: :
+The Presidency's Communication Center (CİMER) is an official government tool used to receive requests, complaints, and applications from the public.
+The communication channels of CİMER are as follows:

-- Online application through the website; https://www.cimer.gov.tr/ and in E-Government website; https://giris.turkiye.gov.tr/

-- Hotline: 150

-- Address: T.C.
-Cumhurbaşkanlığı Külliyesi 06560 Beştepe Ankara

-- Phone: +90 312 590 2000

-- Fax: +90 312 473 6494
+- Online application through the website; https://giris.turkiye.gov.tr/ - Hotline: 150 - Address: T.C.
+Cumhurbaşkanlığı Külliyesi 06560 Beştepe Ankara - Phone: +90 312 590 2000Fax: +90 312 473 6494